THE FABULOUS KING'S ROAD TRIP 2016

 At about 12.00 noon we arrived at Gothenburg, or Goteborg in Swedish, the second largest city in Sweden and home of the safe and comfortable Volvo cars.
 Gothenburg was a charming city with many tall, majestic buildings and large green parks.
 We had lunch in Haga, the old town of Gothenburg with picturesque walking streets and antique shops.

-After lunch we drove around admiring the city, Cars of all sorts, not just Volvo, were not permitted to enter its main street where a lot of pedestrian enjoyed the pleasant summer.
+After lunch we drove around admiring the city.
+Cars of all sorts, not just Volvo, were not permitted to enter its main street where a lot of pedestrian enjoyed a pleasant summer.
 However, if you didn't like to walk along the main street, you could ride a tram.

 We continued our journey along a highway.
 Surprisingly, there was a continuous flow of cars, especially in the other direction.
 There were also a lot of modern, gigantic windmills along the way.
 To me, these modern windmills were not as romantic as the classical ones in Holland, though the modern windmills produced a lot of power, and the romantic ones were for show.